-5 Top Kid-Friendly Coffee Shops
+8 Cool Kid-Friendly Coffee Shops in Atlanta

-A large patio in back with pavers and grass gives kids a place to be kids, and the family dog is welcome on the patio, too.
+The Roswell location has a large patio in back with pavers and grass gives kids a place to be kids, and the family dog is welcome on the patio, too.
 When families visit, kids order Italian sodas or something from the King of Pops cooler; adults can choose an iced version of any coffee drink on the menu or pick from 12 types of iced tea.

-– Amanda Miller Allen
+– Amanda Miller Allen and Emily Webb